daniel-e/stealthy/README.md

 ![status](status.png)

 * A green check is shown when your message has been received by all clients.
 * A yellow number shows how many ACKs are pending.
+If more than nine ACKs are pending a 10 is shown.

 ### Choosing between symmetric and asymmetric encryption